dcmi/dc-srap/docs/srap-profile.md

 **bibo:fundingSource**

-The `srap:fundingSource` property MAY be used to indicate the funding source(s) that supported the creation of the resource.
+The `bibo:fundingSource` property MAY be used to indicate the funding source(s) that supported the creation of the resource.
 Its value SHOULD be a Funding shape (see [Funding shape](#funding-shape)).

 **bibo:organizationUnit**